pu2clr/SI4735/examples/SI47XX_ATS20_ATS20+/README.md

 ### Step 5

+Select the right firmware source (.ino).
+Follow the exaple below.

 Go to the File Menu, select Examples item and look for the firmware for this receiver / KIT

+__Please, select the last version of the firmware.__

 ![Firmware Update 06](./images/p06.png)